 Industries and occupations targeted for training programs must be related to clean energy and focused on preparing students for careers and advanced education.
+The priority is to support EV programs of stud, but the Department will accept application that focus on other clean energy pathway programs.
 An example of this could be occupations in the EV industry.
 Specific occupation examples for an EV target may include, but are not limited to:

-- Hybrid Vehicle Technician: Specializes in repairing and maintaining hybrid and electric vehicles. - Electrician: Installs and maintains EV charging stations and may work on the vehicle's internal wiring system. - Machinist: Creates and installs components for electric vehicles. - Customer Service Representative: Acts as a liaison between the client and the EV company, handling service requests and feedback. - Other important roles include:

-- Engineering: Designing the next generation of EVs and charging infrastructure. - Manufacturing: Building transportation with cutting-edge technology. - Sales & Marketing: Driving demand for EVs and educating consumers.
+- Hybrid Vehicle Technician: Specializes in repairing and maintaining hybrid and electric vehicles - Electrician: Installs and maintains EV charging stations and may work on the vehicle's internal wiring system. - Machinist: Creates and installs components for electric vehicles. - Customer Service Representative: Acts as a liaison between the client and the EV company, handling service requests and feedback. - Other important roles include: - Engineering: Designing the next generation of EVs and charging infrastructure. - Manufacturing: Building transportation with cutting-edge technology. - o Sales & Marketing: Driving demand for EVs and educating consumers.